List of Superman & Lois characters: Jordan Kent

 In season four, Jordan later helps Lois rescue Sam.
-He is among the Kents that are saddened by Superman's defeat at the hands of Doomsday and flies him to the Fortress of Solitude to see if Lara's A.I. can do anything to him.
-After a brief visit in his disguised form to Lex Luthor during his meeting with Bash, Jordan tries to find Superman's heart upon detecting a heartbeat.
-With his underlings using Kryptonite weapons on him, Lex Luthor uses a high frequency device on him as he fools him by destroying a different heart.
-The choice that Lex gave Lois put a brief strain in Lois and Jordan's relationship prior to Doomsday killing Sam.
-Following his dad's return, Jordan has stopped using his powers and has refused to discuss Luthor's phone call with Lois and refuses to join Clark and Jon with training it becomes clear Jordan is struggling emotionally and mentally and after a discussion with Sarah, he decides to take a step back from superhero activities and passes his super suit to Jon for him to use.
-Jordan has Jonathan deal with the fire at Metropolis.
-He then tells his dad about it as he saves Jonathan from Hacksaw Kronick.
-He and Jonathan later attempted to help their father fight Doomsday and Lex, during which Jordan gains his solar flare ability that he uses to save Jonathan.
+Following Superman's return, Jordan has stopped using his powers and has refused to discuss Luthor's phone call with Lois and refuses to join Clark and Jon with training it becomes clear Jordan is struggling emotionally and mentally and after a discussion with Sarah, he decides to take a step back from superhero activities and passes his super suit to Jon for him to use.
+Jordan and Jonathan later attempted to help their father fight Doomsday and Lex, during which Jordan gains his solar flare ability that he uses to save Jonathan.
 Following Lex's defeat, Jordan attended the wedding of Lana and John one year later.
 Jordan gained his own Superman-like suit and assists his father in his crimefighting.
 Jordan grew up, got married, and was present with his brother at the deaths of their parents.